midn1ght7/Task_1/README.md

 # OpenX Python Developer Internship - Task 1

-To make a easy to read way of the sellers I decided to make a Flask App since it's lightweight and easy to install.
+To show sellers in an easy to read way, I decided to make a Flask App since it's lightweight, easy to install and I can present the sellers in HTML.
 Here is a quickstart tutorial: https://flask.palletsprojects.com/en/2.1.x/quickstart/